Orababa/Genomics-two-B/README.md

 * **`Execute☑️`**

-4 new dataset will be created in the history, containing the 4 trimommatic data (2 paired and 2 unpaired).
+4 new datasets will be created in the history, containing the 4 trimommatic data (2 paired and 2 unpaired).

 Inspect the output trimommatic results  webpage file by clicking on 👁️ button on the file